Trump picks white-collar crime lawyer to replace Comey at FBI

 Republican Senate Majority Leader Mitch McConnell said Wray's "impressive credentials make him more than ready" to lead the FBI.
 Republican House of Representatives Speaker Paul Ryan said he did not know Wray but that his resume suggests he is "the perfect kind of person" for the job.

-Additional reporting by John Walcott, Susan Heavey, Susan Cornwell, Barbara Goldberg, Richard Cowan, Eric Walsh, Doina Chiacu and Karen Freifeld; Writing by Will Dunham; Editing by Jeffrey Benkoe and Cynthia Osterman
+Additional reporting by John Walcott, Susan Heavey, Susan Cornwell, Barbara Goldberg, Richard Cowan, Eric Walsh, Doina Chiacu and Karen Freifeld